python-lapidary/lapidary-render/docs/json-schema.md

 1. divisible by 2 and less or equal 20
 2. divisible by 2 and more or equal 10
 3. divisible by 3 and less or equal 20
-2. divisible by 3 and more or equal 10
+4. divisible by 3 and more or equal 10

-We can see wee need to restructure the schema by applying cartesian product and merging the inner allOf sub-schemas:
+We can see we need to restructure the schema by applying cartesian product and merging the inner allOf sub-schemas:

     type: object
     properties: